anantpatil123/User-Management-System/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Temporarily Disabling CORS in Chrome for Local Testing

+To document the process of temporarily disabling CORS in the Chrome browser for local testing purposes, you can provide the following steps in your project documentation:

+Temporarily Disabling CORS in Chrome for Local Testing When developing and testing web applications locally, you might encounter Cross-Origin Resource Sharing (CORS) restrictions, which can prevent your frontend application from making requests to a different origin (domain) than the one serving the web page.
+While CORS is a crucial security feature, it can sometimes hinder development and testing workflows.

+For local testing purposes only, you can temporarily disable CORS restrictions in the Chrome browser by launching it with specific command-line flags.

+Warning: Not Recommended for Production Environment Disabling CORS is a security risk and should only be done for local development and testing.
+Never disable CORS in a production environment, as it exposes your application to potential security vulnerabilities.

+Steps to Temporarily Disable CORS in Chrome:
+Close All Instances of Chrome:
+Ensure that all instances of the Chrome browser are closed before proceeding.

+Open Command Prompt (Windows) or Terminal (macOS/Linux):
+Launch the command-line interface on your operating system.

+Run Chrome with Disabled CORS:
+Enter the following command in the command-line interface to open Chrome with CORS disabled:

+chrome.exe --disable-web-security --user-data-dir="C:/temp_chrome_user_data_dir"
+Replace "C:/temp_chrome_user_data_dir" with the desired directory path where Chrome should store its temporary user data.
+This step ensures that Chrome starts with a clean profile, separate from your regular browsing session.

+Test Your Web Application:
+With the CORS restrictions disabled, you can now test your web application locally in Chrome without encountering CORS-related errors.

+Important Notes:
+Security Implications: Disabling CORS removes an important security barrier and exposes your browser to potential security risks.
+Only use this approach for local development and testing purposes.

+Use Incognito Mode (Optional): You can further isolate your testing environment by using Chrome's Incognito mode (Ctrl + Shift + N or Cmd + Shift + N) alongside CORS disabled mode.
+Incognito mode provides additional privacy and security by not saving browsing history or cookies.

+Re-enable CORS After Testing: Once you've completed your testing, close the Chrome browser instance with CORS disabled, and restart Chrome normally for regular browsing.
+Do not leave CORS disabled unnecessarily.

+References:
+Alfilatov Blog Post: Run Chrome Without CORS

+# UserManagementSystem

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.7.

 ## Problem Statment